mmiranda222/.statsuite/content/using-dlm/custom-data-view/implicit-explicit-order.md

 ---

 ### localised order in the items of all ItemSchemes
 **Implicit** means the order of items (e.g. codes) as returned within the array of codes.
-There are thus always naturally given in a structure definition.<br>
+There are thus always naturally given in a structure definition.
 **Explicit** order is the order provided through annotations and is optional.
-Explicit order prevails implicit order.<br>
+Explicit order prevails implicit order.

 In the data definition, the story is a bit different because the order of codes in dimension arrays is considered “random” (because of potential streaming on server side).
 The original implicit order is thus returned as an additional code property.
 With the NSI web service, this property should always be returned.
 However, we cannot guarantee the presence of this property for other SDMX endpoints.
 Explicit order is provided through annotations and is optional.
 Explicit order prevails implicit order, and implicit order prevails the “random” array order.
 The syntax for the explicit localised "ORDER" annotation for items in Codelists and CategorySchemes is:

 ```
         "annotations": [{
                  "text": {